-The contribution of stratospheric O3 was also large during the entire period, with considerable temporal fluctuations.
-The large decreases of stratospheric contribution in the early 1980s and 1990s stemmed from the decline of stratospheric O3 concentration due to the impact of large volcanic eruptions of Mt.
-El Chichon in 1982 and Mt.
-Pinatubo in 1991, respectively (Akiyoshi et al., 2009).
+The contribution of stratospheric O_3 was also large during the entire period, with considerable temporal fluctuations.
+The large decreases in stratospheric contribution in the early 1980s and 1990s stemmed from the decline of stratospheric O_3 concentration due to the impact of large volcanic eruptions of El Chichón in 1982 and Mt.
+Pinatubo in 1991 (Akiyoshi et al., 2009).

-In the early 1980s, the combined contributions of far remote regions from Japan in the northern mid-latitude (Remote: EUR, NAT, and AMN) made a significant contribution, the fourth largest, to the surface O3 over Japan and remained at a steady level of contribution during the study period.
+In the early 1980s, the combined contributions of remote regions far from Japan in the northern midlatitude (Remote: EUR, NAT, and AMN) made a significant contribution, the fourth largest, to the surface O_3 over Japan and remained at a steady level of contribution during the study period.
 At the same time, the contribution of CHN significantly increased from the mid-1980s, overtook the contribution of Remote in the early 1990s, and became the largest single regional contribution - excluding the domestic one (i.e., JPN).
-Moreover, the contributions of O3 produced in the Korean Peninsula (KOR), the coastal regions in East Asia [E-Asia-Seas: NPC, East China Sea (ECS), and Japan Sea (JPS)], and West-South-SouthEast (WSSE) Asian regions [including Middle East (MES), India (IND), Indochina and Philippines (IDC), and Indonesia etc. (IDN)] also showed obvious increasing trends.
+Moreover, the contributions of O_3 produced in KOR; the coastal regions in East Asia (E Asian seas: NPC, East China Sea (ECS), and Japan Sea (JPS)); and the western, southern, and southeastern (WSSE) Asian regions (including the Middle East (MES), India (IND), Indochina and the Philippines (IDC), and Indonesia (IDN)) also showed obvious increasing trends.

-The linear trend (ppbv/decade) of annual mean tagged O3 tracers during the simulation period as well as that of the total O3, which is the sum of all tagged O3 tracers averaged over whole Japan (JPN-ALL) and those averaged over three sub-regions in Japan: western (JPN-W), eastern (JPN-E), and northern (JPN-N) Japan is shown in Fig. 7 (see Fig. 4 for the definition of sub-regions).
+The linear trend (ppbv decade $^{-1}$) of annual mean tagged O3 tracers during the simulation period as well as that of the total O_3 , which is the sum of all tagged O_3 tracers averaged over whole Japan (JPN-ALL) and those averaged over three subregions in Japan: western (JPN-W), eastern (JPN-E), and northern (JPN-N) Japan is shown in Fig. 7 (see Fig. 4 for the definition of subregions).
 The trend was calculated from the annual mean concentrations.
-The increasing trend of total O3 averaged over JPN-ALL was 2.37 ppbv/decade, which was somewhat smaller than estimated in Fig. 3 (2.58 ppbv/decade) due to inclusion of model grids in JPN-N for averaging where the simulated increasing trend of O3 was relatively small.
-The increasing trend of total O3 tended to be greater westward.
+The increasing trend in total O3 averaged over JPN-ALL was $2.37 \text{ ppbv decade}^{-1}$, which was somewhat smaller than estimated in Fig. 3 (2.58 ppbv decade $^{-1}$) due to inclusion of model grids in JPN-N for averaging where the simulated increasing trend in O3 was relatively small.
+The increasing trend in total O3 tended to be greater westward.
 The absolute contribution of domestically produced O3 in Japan differed among the regions - it tended to be larger in JPN-E than other parts of Japan (Nagashima et al., 2010); however, there were no such regional differences in long-term trends.
-The westward tendency of larger increasing trends in total O3 over Japan was mainly due to the similar tendency in the trends of the contribution of CHN, KOR, and E-Asia-Seas, which strongly suggested a large impact of intra-regional transboundary air pollution in East Asia.
-In particular, the increasing trend in the CHN contribution was the largest for all sub-regions in Japan.
-The increasing trend in the contributions of total FT and WSSE Asia was slightly smaller for JPN-N than for other parts of Japan, which also contributed to the regional differences of the trend in total O3 over Japan.
-Due to the large interannual fluctuation, the linear long-term trend of the stratospheric contribution was non-significant for all regions in Japan.
+The westward tendency of larger increasing trends in total O3 over Japan was mainly due to the similar tendency in the trends in the contribution of CHN, KOR, and E Asian seas, which strongly suggested a large impact of intra-regional transboundary air pollution in East Asia.
+In particular, the increasing trend in the CHN contribution was the largest for all subregions in Japan.
+The increasing trend in the contributions of total FT and WSSE Asia was slightly smaller for JPN-N than for other parts of Japan, which also contributed to the regional differences in the trend in total O3 over Japan.
+Due to the large interannual fluctuation, the linear long-term trend in the stratospheric contribution was non-significant for all regions in Japan.